Pasar al contenido principal Saltar al pie de página del mapa del sitio

 What Is the Difference Between the Marketplace and Private Insurance?

 Private insurance, sometimes referred to as a private health exchange, is similar to the Marketplace in that several plan options can be easily compared through an online portal.
-These coverage options are typically offered through an insurance broker or a single private insurance company that offers multiple plan options for employers or private individuals.
+These coverage options are typically offered through an insurance broker or a single private insurance company that offers multiple plan options for employers or individuals.

 However, the plan options offered through a private exchange are not required to meet all of the standards set forth in the ACA.
 While many private health insurance plans do cover the 10 essential health benefits and meet other minimum standards of the ACA, there are also no government subsidies offered on plans issued through private health insurance exchanges.